-When summer temperatures reach their hottest, it’s a blessing to find a peaceful, secluded place to unwind.
+When summer temperatures start to soar, it’s a blessing to find a peaceful, secluded place to unwind.
 That’s why this time of year, I like to head to the Washington National Cathedral.
 I bypass the main sanctuary, though, and take the stairs down underground.
 There, I find cool refuge in the beautiful chapels of the lower level.

 Most of us who live in DC are familiar with the Washington National Cathedral, which began construction in 1907 when President Theodore Roosevelt laid the first cornerstone.
 Built in the Gothic Revival style, its pointed arches, soaring buttresses and ornate towers punctuate the skyline of a quiet, residential area in Washington’s upper northwest quadrant.

 The Washington National Cathedral is the sixth-largest cathedral in the world and the second largest in the United States.
 Though it is officially the seat of the Episcopal Church, it is open to all, having been designated by Congress America’s “National House of Prayer.”